RubyYou/realtime-multiplayer-game/README.md

 Tutorial Part1:

-Meteor is a platform (some people describe it is a framework) which bundles nice technology together and allows developers to create a full-stack realtime app.
+Meteor is a platform (some people describe it is a framework) which bundles nice technology together and allows developers to create full-stack realtime apps.

 Some of the benefits people describe can be read here: https://www.sitepoint.com/7-reasons-develop-next-web-app-meteor/

 The reason why I chose Meteor is because it's fast to prototype realtime projects without much understanding of backend techs, so you can demo your idea a lot quicker compared to conventional ways.

-To demonstrate this point I am going to create a realtime multip-player app.
+To demonstrate this point I am going to create a realtime multi-player app.

 To install meteor, please follow this link `https://www.meteor.com/install`